alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 1. Re-run distance matching with ways/relations
 2. Re-run distance matching for nodes, not including the REPD's with "Scheme" in the title.
 3. Run distance matching for REPD schemes: Work out how to infer the boundaries for clustered node installations like John Lennon Airport Scheme (match nodes separately).
 See how many more you get by increasing the range around the REPD coordinates and look at other examples if there are any, then devise rule.
 Only 5 "schemes".
-4. Discount any OSM-REPD matches where the timestamp in OSM is older than the "operational" field in REPD
+4. Only consider REPD with "operational" field in REPD to avoid duplications of matches
 5. Add a limit to how close the 2nd closest can be so we can differentiate certain vs ambiguous

 **Sanity checking:**